 Loose Stretched Canvas

 Canvas for stretched paintings can become loose over time.
-This can be due to the high humidity and changes in the frame tension or simply due to the age of the artwork.
+This can be due to high humidity, changes in the frame tension, or simply due to the age of the artwork.

-This spray also helps with sagging canvas, wrinkles, and ripples on the canvas as well.
+This spray also helps with sagging canvases, wrinkles, and ripples on the canvas surface as well.